cipherstash-archive/ruby-client/README.md

 ### AWS Encryption SDK

+At the moment, symmetric cryptography is handled by the AWS Encryption SDK, which doesn't have Ruby bindings.
-In lieu of building Ruby bindings for the AWS Encryption SDK, we instead use the AWS Encryption CLI.
+In lieu of building our own Ruby bindings for the AWS Encryption SDK, we instead use the AWS Encryption CLI.
 This is a Python program, which is most easily installed using `pip`:

 ```
 pip install aws-encryption-sdk-cli
 ```

+In the near future, this requirement will go away.

 ## Da gem!
 Da gem!